Politics of Texas: Increasing Republican strength: 1960–1990

-Republican dominance: Mid 1990s to Present
+Republican dominance: mid-1990s–present

 Despite increasing Republican strength in national elections, after the 1990 census, Texas Democrats still controlled both houses of the State Legislature and most statewide offices.
 As a result, they directed the redistricting process after the decennial census.
 Although Congressional Texas Democrats received an average of 45 percent of the votes, Democrats consistently had a majority in the state delegation, as they had in every election since at least the end of Reconstruction.

-In 1994, Democratic Governor Ann Richards lost her bid for re-election against Republican George W. Bush, ending an era in which Democrats controlled the governorship for all but eight of the past 120 years.
+In 1994, In the midst of the Republican Revolution, Democratic Governor Ann Richards lost her bid for re-election against Republican George W. Bush, ending an era in which Democrats controlled the governorship for all but eight of 120 years.
 Republicans have won the governorship ever since.
 In 1998, Bush won re-election in a landslide victory, with Republicans sweeping to victory in all the statewide races.
 Republicans won the Texas Senate for the first time since Reconstruction in 1996.

 After the 2000 census, the Republican-controlled state Senate sought to draw a congressional district map that would guarantee a Republican majority in the state's delegation.
 The Democrat-controlled state House desired to retain a plan similar to the existing lines.
 There was an impasse.
 With the Legislature unable to reach a compromise, the matter was settled by a panel of federal court judges, who ruled in favor of a district map that largely retained the status quo.

-But, Republicans dominated the Legislative Redistricting Board, which defines the state legislative districts, by a majority of four to one.
-The Republicans on this board used their voting strength to adopt a map for the state Senate that was more favorable to the Republicans as well as a map for the state House that also strongly favored them, as Democrats had also done before them.
+Republicans controlled the Legislative Redistricting Board, which defines the state legislative districts, by a majority of four to one.
+They used their voting strength to adopt maps for the state legislature that strongly favored them, as Democrats had done before.